hyperknot/openfreemap/README.md

 There is no tile server running; only Btrfs partition images with 300 million hard-linked files.
 This was my idea; I haven't read about anyone else doing this in production, but it works really well.

 There is no cloud, just dedicated servers.
-The HTTPS server is nginx on Ubuntu.
+The web server is nginx on Ubuntu.

 ## Btrfs images